Raymond trained and worked as an actor before joining Thames Television

 The dress used in "Turn on to T-Bag" was made from heavy

-lot on camera - I don't think that I would use bright reds again
+on camera - I don't think that I would use bright reds again for

-for television".
-The only dress for Tallulah that Raymond
+television".
+The only dress for Tallulah that Raymond felt

-felt was absolutely spot on was the purple "Star Dress"
+was absolutely spot on was the purple "Star Dress" used

-used for "T-Bag and the Revenge of the T-Set".
-"This
+for "T-Bag and the Revenge of the T-Set".
+"This was

-was really the glory of glories - the best costume that I made
+really the glory of glories - the best costume that I made for Elizabeth"

 Things changed when Georgina Hale took over the lead role.
 Raymond

-show would last with a different actress in the lead, so we used
+would last with a different actress in the lead, so we used the

-the same costume over and over again".
-Indeed, the popularity
+same costume over and over again".
+Indeed, the popularity of

-of the show waned considerably over the next few years, until
+the show waned considerably over the next few years, until it finally

 The costumes were designed and made very rapidly by Raymond and